datalens-tech/datalens/README.md

 ```
 </details>

-However, for prolonged usage we recommend generating a compose file with random secrets:
+However, for production usage we recommend generating a compose file with random secrets:

 ```bash
 # generate random secrets with openssl, store it to .env file and prepare production compose template